 Donations made to our Emergency Animal Relief Fund are used for the Humane Society of the United States’ preparedness, rescue and relief efforts for disasters and cruelty and neglect cases.
 This includes paying for the care of animals, the cost of deploying resources to a location (such as staff, transport, etc.), increasing the infrastructure and capacity of our emergency response efforts through fundraising, education and awareness raising, the support of shelters and rescues taking animals from us, transporting animals from affected areas and, in some cases, long-term support of pets in the community going forward.
 Our priority is always to use donations in the most effective and efficient way possible so we are always ready to help animals in times of disaster or crisis.

-Our Animal Rescue and Response team is made up of full-time staff and reserve staff that works on a contract basis.
+Our Animal Rescue Team is made up of full-time staff and reserve staff that works on a contract basis.
 Team members have a variety of backgrounds, including backgrounds in local animal services.

-Keep an eye on the Humane Society of the United States’ career page for open positions!
+Keep an eye on our Careers page for open positions!

 Please send us an application!